chinamike65/hugo-tuolesi/content/book3/book3en.md

 83

-Tibetan Buddhism has the Powa method of transferring consciousness to rebirth, and the Chinese have the method of reciting Amitabha Buddha, but if you don’t accumulate a certain amount of merit, you may not be able to successfully be reborn in the Pure Land, because when the bad karma is too heavy, you will be drawn by the bad karma. will fall into evil.
+Tibetan Buddhism has the Powa method of transferring consciousness to rebirth, and the Chinese have the method of reciting Amitabha Buddha, but if you don’t accumulate a certain amount of merit, you may not be able to successfully be reborn in the Pure Land, because when the bad karma is too heavy, you will be drawn by the bad karma and will fall into evil realms.

-Therefore, relying on oneself may not really be able to be reborn in the Pure Land.
+Therefore, by relying on oneself one may not really be able to be reborn in the Pure Land.

 However, when you are dying, if you can really think of your guru and miss your guru, you will definitely be reborn in the Pure Land!